 At the top of our BMI calculator are fields for you to plug in your height and weight.
 Plug in these values, and you'll instantly have your BMI, your BMI Prime (see above) and a little message telling you what range you fall into.

 If you're overweight and want to know exactly how much you'll have to lose to get into the healthy range, you can do that too.
 Leave your height and weight in the boxes where they are, and type "0.9" into the BMI Prime box.
 Your weight and BMI will adjust themselves.

 Tip: If your height box adjusts itself when you change other boxes, you'll need to lock it.
 Click the right hand panel of the box and select the lock icon to hold that figure in place while you play with the values in other boxes.
 That is... unless you plan on growing taller!

 If you want to know if your metabolism is on your side in your quest towards a healthy weight, try our basal metabolic rate calculator (or its variation with Harris-Benedict formula).
 We often hear about things raising or lowering our metabolism (which one does skipping breakfast do again?) but we don't hear much about tracking those changes.
 That's what this calculator is for.

 Your basal metabolic rate is the activity level of your body's metabolism when you wake up in the morning.
-This is the most reliable time of the day to measure metabolism, since the day hasn't had time to heat you up yet!
+This is the most reliable time of the day to measure metabolism since the day hasn't had time to heat you up yet!

 Once you know how to calculate BMI, the next logical figure to know is your ideal weight.
 Use our ideal weight calculator to figure this out in a jiffy.
 You can also use our maintenance calorie calculator to calculate how many calories your body needs to maintain your current weight.